-Many of you have joined the Kangaroo Wildlife Network after the devasting bush fires that recently occurred.
+Many of you have joined the Kangaroo Wildlife Network after the devastating bush fires that recently occurred.
 We are grateful for your interest, support and ongoing donations.

-The fires were obviously totally devastating to wildlife on the island, in terms of animals, reptiles, insects and birds lost, as well as the destruction of habitats.
+The fires were obviously totally devastating to wildlife on the island, in terms of mammals, reptiles, insects and birds lost, as well as the destruction of their habitats.

 Where possible, our aim is to release rescued and rehabilitated wildlife back into the wild using soft-release methods.

 KIWN has also trained and coordinated Kangaroo Island community members to provide direct wildlife rescue and rehabilitation support.
 The ability to 'get out there and do something' has been very important to our community and has provided an outlet for grief and formed part of the communities healing process.

 In coordination with other conservation groups, KIWN has implemented four priority initiatives in response to the Kangaroo Island fire disaster;

 Establishment of feed, nectar and water stations for wildlife in the wild